 Miss E. and I would love it if you would pin and share to inspire in decor, but also in giving if even in the smallest gesture as a smile.

 Up next is a fun trashure project using these frames and a funky door I found in the trash.
-PLUS, I have some super exciting news!!
-Stay tuned by signing up for my newsletter either in the sidebar or at the bottom of this post.
+Head HERE to see.